 Like Katwala, Bhabha argues that an inclusive and shared society requires an inclusive and, basically, factually-honest historical narrative.
 This is, in large part, the mission of the Forgotten Heroes Foundation (FHF), an independent Belgian charity for which Bhabha acts as the non-executive Director of UK Operations.

-In many of the reports due to be translated, Muslim soldiers were also noted for their remarkable behaviour toward the captured enemy.
+In many of the reports due to be translated, Muslim soldiers were also noted for their remarkable behavior toward the captured enemy.

 The FHF project aims to establish a full and real understanding of this part of history.
 The secondary purpose is a deliberate recognition of true humanity, shining a light on people who found commonality in the muddy trenches of France.
 It's a lesson Bhabha believes will prove invaluable to our society today.